Sort Lines Alphabetically or Numerically Online

 Sort text and numbers the way people expect

 Sorting a list sounds simple until you try it with mixed text and numbers.
-You might want names in A to Z order, product IDs in 0 to 9 order, or file titles sorted so "File 2" comes before "File 10."
-This text alphabetic and numeric sorter is built for those everyday tasks.
-It lets you paste a list, choose a sorting style, and instantly get a clean, ordered result.
+You might want to sort lines alphabetically, alphabetize a list of names, put references in alphabetical order, sort numbers online, or order file titles so "File 2" comes before "File 10."
+This free text sorter is built for those everyday jobs.
+Paste a list, choose a sorting style, and instantly get a clean result.
 Everything runs in your browser, so your data stays on your device.

 What this calculator does, in plain language

-The tool treats each line as a separate item, then sorts those lines based on the option you pick.
-Alphabetic sorting organizes words from A to Z or Z to A. Numeric sorting orders lines by their numeric value from low to high or high to low.
+The tool treats each line, comma-separated value, space-separated value, or custom-separated value as a separate item, then sorts those items based on the option you pick.
+Alphabetic sorting organizes words from A to Z or Z to A. Numeric sorting orders values from low to high or high to low.
 Natural (alphanumeric) sorting is the helpful middle ground for items like "Version 2" and "Version 10" because it recognizes number parts inside text and compares them as numbers, not just characters.

 Why sorting can be tricky